chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ## The Process

-The frog team was comprised of interaction designers, visual designers, strategists and solution architects collaborating on mutliple streams of work to ensure an engagement that balanced business, design and technology requirements and understanding.
-My role on the team included:
+The frog team was comprised of interaction designers, visual designers, strategists and solution architects collaborating on mutliple streams of work to ensure an engagement that balanced business, design and technology requirements. **My role on the team included:**
+- Define customer experience framework

-- Define key customer and prioritization frameworks
+- Define user and business objective prioritization framework
 - Contribute to interaction and visual design brainstorms and critiques
+- Define roadmap metrics, value propositions and functional requirements based on design recommendations
-- Facilitate key client workshops and activities specifically related to roadmapping and product feature prioritization
+- Facilitate key client workshops and activities
 - Lead business stakeholder interviews
-- Collaborate with solution architect on roadmap and technical architecture
+- Collaborate with solution architect on roadmap

-The team completed several qualitative interviews using design research methods including participatory design.

 <table><tr><td><img src="/media/AGL-Brainstorming-Session.jpg"></td><td><img src="/media/AGL-Workshop-Team.jpg"></td></tr></table>

 Alongside customer interviews, frog facilitated several workshops with AGL's internal team to gain alignment around key priorities for the company.
-This culminated in a two-day workshop that gathered nearly 100 people from across the product team to align on customer initiatives for the next planning cycle.

-Alongside customer interviews, frog facilitated several workshops with AGL's internal team to gain alignment around key priorities for the company.
-This culminated in a two-day workshop that gathered nearly 100 people from across the product team to align on customer initiatives for the next planning cycle.
+This culminated in a two-day workshop that gathered nearly 70 people from across the product team to align on customer initiatives for the next planning cycle.

 ## The Outcome

-frog delivered a holistic toolkit of parts that AGL could leverage during implementation.
+frog delivered a toolkit of parts that AGL could leverage during implementation - from design to development.
 These included a robust and flexible roadmap/framework, a foundational design language system and component library, and set of differentiated signature moments.

 ### A Roadmap and Framework for Orienting Around Customer Needs

-A key piece of the roadmap was aligning on a customer driven framework to organize the team around.
-We created a "Customer Events" framework that oriented the entire organization's implementation effort around key customer events and needs.
+A key piece of the roadmap was aligning on a customer driven experience framework to organize the team around.
+This framework that oriented the entire organization's implementation effort around key customer events and needs:

 ![AGL-Customer-Events-Framework.jpg](/media/AGL-Customer-Events-Framework.jpg)